 Chemical & Physical Properties of Sulfur

 Sulfur is a pretty, pale yellow color.
 It is a tasteless, odorless, and brittle non-metallic element.
-Additionally, this solid is insoluble in water and a poor thermal and electrical conductor.
+Additionally, this solid is insoluble in water and has poor thermal and electrical conductivity.
 Sulfur melts at a temperature of about 115.21˚C (239.38˚F).
-When the heat increases to about 190˚C (374˚F) the runny, yellow liquid, turns thick and brown.
-As the temperature increases more and more, the liquid turns more viscous- until 300˚C (572˚F).
+At temperatures of about 190˚C (374˚F) the runny, yellow liquid, turns thick and brown.
+As the temperature increases further, the liquid turns more viscous- until 300˚C (572˚F).
 At this point, the thick liquid becomes runny again.

 Allotropes of Sulfur

-An allotrope is a different structural form of an element, created by different atom arrangements.
+An allotrope is a different structural form of an element resulting from different atomic arrangements.
 Sulfur allotropes are divided into two categories: crystalline and amorphous.

 The two most important crystalline allotropes are the rhombic (octahedral, or α-sulfur) and monoclinic (β-sulfur) structures.
 Monoclinic sulfurs are amber-colored, transparent crystals, arranged in S8 rings.
 To make monoclinic crystals, crystallization occurs at a temperature of 100˚C. First, sulfur melts into a liquid.
 Then, it cools slowly.
 During the cooling stage, a solid crust forms on the surface.
 Next, the crust is punctured and molten sulfur is poured out.
 Once the crust is removed, monoclinic crystals should be revealed.
-These formed crystals have a density of 1.98g/cm3, weighing less than elemental sulfur.
+These crystals have a density of 1.98g/cm3, which is less than elemental sulfur.
 It is important to note that these crystals only exist at temperatures above 96 ̊C. Below this temperature, the allotrope is unstable and converts to rhombic sulfur.
-Vice-versa, when temperatures rise above 96˚C, rhombic sulfur will switch back to monoclinic sulfur.

 Amorphous means to have no shape.
 Elements such as antimony and boron are also amorphous.
 When sulfur is heated to temperatures above 120˚C, it melts into a liquid.
 If heated more, about 200˚C, the liquid turns dark and thickens.
-Why does this happen?
-High temperatures will force the S8 rings of rhombic sulfur to break open.
+This happens because high temperatures force the S8 rings of rhombic sulfur to break open.
 This results in multiple chain structures with exposed atoms at the end.
 These atoms possess electrons that absorb light well, explaining the change in color.
-Furthermore, the multiple chains link to each other and start to coil, increasing viscosity.
+Furthermore, multiple chains link to each other, forming a coil, increasing viscosity.

 Sulfur in Nature

 Sulfur is extremely abundant in nature.
-Deposits of sulfur are found around hot springs and in volcanic regions.
+Deposits of sulfur occur around hot springs and in volcanic regions.
 At these sources, hot gas expels and sulfur sublimes.
 Minerals including iron pyrites, galena, cinnabar, and Epsom salts contain the element as well.
 However, the greatest source of sulfur is evaporite minerals, such as gypsum and anhydrite.
 They are called evaporite minerals because they form when seawater evaporates.
-When deep in the ground, bacteria alters these minerals, forming sulfur.
+When deep in the ground, bacteria alter these minerals, forming sulfur.